WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 with the `errno` value of `EWOULDBLOCK` or `EAGAIN`, depending on the operating system.
 (I will assume the `EWOULDBLOCK` value for this article.)
 The `EWOULDBLOCK` condition
-tells the application that the kernel was not able to send any data on the socket immediately.
+tells the application that the kernel was not immediately able to send any data on the socket.

 When Wallaroo sends data to a sink with the `writev(2)` system call, and the call fails with `EWOULDBLOCK` status, then we know that the sink is slow.
 We don't know why the receiving sink is slow.
 The `EWOULDBLOCK` status can be caused by other conditions, such as lack of buffer space in the sender's kernel.
 However, we do know that
 Wallaroo is sending data faster than the TCP sink can read it and/or faster than the sender's OS can handle it.
+We know that we have a flow control problem, and we need to create back-pressure to fix the problem.

-Wallaroo needs to spread this information to other parts of itself.
+Wallaroo needs to spread information about the flow control problem to other parts of itself.
+Let's look at that problem in the next section.
-A side-effect of Wallaroo's dissemination process will create back-pressure.

 ### Wallaroo is a distributed system of actors in a single OS process

 Wallaroo is an application written in the Pony language.
-For an in-depth overview, check out our article:
+For more on this topic, check out our article:
 [“Why We Used Pony to Write Wallaroo.”](https://blog.wallaroolabs.com/2017/10/why-we-used-pony-to-write-wallaroo/)

 Pony implements the Actor Model of concurrency, which means that a